 A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: Used Adobe Reader XI and the text reflowed on pages 9-13.
+Fail Additional Information: Used Adobe Reader XI and the text did not reflow on pages 4-8.
 B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
 N/A Additional Information: No printed version.